The State of College Hockey in Florida

 Since the majority of the hockey teams in Florida are student-led organizations, the burden of marketing often falls on the same people playing in the games.
 While players do what they can to spread the word around campus and on social media, the majority of students have no idea that their school has a hockey team.
 Oftentimes, they find out by seeing a player wearing their jersey to a football game or handing out flyers at a campus event.

 However, once a team qualifies for a major event like Nationals, they can receive a large media blast to accompany the event.
-When the University of Tampa reached their first Nationals in 2016, they were featured on the local NBC lifestyle show, ‘Daytime.’
+For example, when the University of Tampa reached their first Nationals in 2016, they were featured on the local NBC lifestyle show, ‘Daytime.’

 Success on the ice also helps draw students and local fans to the ice.
 As teams qualify for Nationals, they are able to draw larger crowds, sometimes in the 400 to 500 range for big games.
 While these numbers aren’t jaw-dropping, they are significantly larger than five or ten years ago.